 Lehman Associates' studies investigate technology such as association management software (AMS), email marketing, exhibit management, social media, and its role in these markets.
 Most recently, Tom has released a third study that explores donor management use and satisfaction among broader nonprofits.
 The 2015 AMS Use and Satisfaction Report will be out this October.

 Association and Nonprofit Technology Trends with Tom Lehman

-During our 12-minute conversation, Tom and I cover emerging association technology trends and those barriers facing associations and nonprofits as technology evolves.
+During our conversation, Tom and I cover emerging association technology trends and those barriers facing associations and nonprofits as technology evolves.

 "Moving to technology as a strategy rather than a tool set."

 This change in the overall landscape can often be a difficult transition for organizations.
 Viewing technology platforms strategically is key to engaging your membership in the priorities of your organization.

 Often getting executive buy-in is one of the most difficult steps in executing this shift.
 However, by continuing to view tech tools as tactical channels and productivity utilities, your organization is limiting its ability to leveraging technological advances to scale your impact, control costs, and implement a sustainable growth strategy.

 "Part of this trend is also looking more at the outcomes of technology rather than the inputs or the tools that are being used."

 The technology platforms that you use and the operational processes that support them have traditionally been the focus for associations and nonprofits.
 However, high-performing organizations make sure that those elements take a backseat to the business-level outcomes that those tools generate.